-- Configure static NAT so that the internal server is reachable through an outside public IP address.
+- Configure static NAT so the internal server is reachable through an outside public IP address.

 - Configure an access-list so that the traffic is allowed.

 To demonstrate static NAT, I will use the following topology: